Portland Attic Remodeling Ideas: All Budgets

 • If your attic upgrades include a bathroom, your life will be much easier if you can site it over an existing bathroom or kitchen (water/sewer lines).

 • If your attic doesn’t have them now, you’ll be required to add wall and ceiling insulation as part of the upgrade.
 From an energy efficiency point of view, you’ll be saving money in the long run, and you’ll score better in the home energy assessment that’s required when you list your home for sale on the Portland market (City of Portland homeowners only).
+Check out this helpful article to learn more about the energy score process and requirements.

 • Attic joists may not be adequate to support a floor and a “live load” (as opposed to a few sheets of plywood and some storage boxes).
 Consult with a contractor to see if you need to reinforce floor joists before converting your attic.